Eddie Rosario Player Props: Braves vs. Angels

-Eddie Rosario -- .194 average over his past 10 games -- will be in action for the Atlanta Braves versus the Los Angeles Angels, with Griffin Canning on the hill, on July 31 at 7:20 PM ET.
+On Wednesday, Eddie Rosario (.226 on-base percentage in past 10 games, 69 points below season-long percentage) and the Atlanta Braves face the Los Angeles Angels, whose starting pitcher will be Lucas Giolito.
+First pitch is at 12:20 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Brewers.
+In his last appearance, he reached base in his only plate appearance against the Angels.

 Eddie Rosario Game Info & Props vs. the Angels